Arabidopsis-Information-Portal/hrgrn_webservices/services/hrgrn_subnetwork_by_locus/INSTALL.md

 To test your code locally you may extend or simply run `main_test.py` from the command line.
 It has a test code for the search and list endpoints.

 ```
-$cd ~/git/scienceapps/PMR_API/services/platform_api
+$cd ~/git/scienceapps/hrgrn_webservices/services/hrgrn_subnetwork_by_locus
 $ python main_test.py
 ```

+Please, make sure your virtual environment is activated.
 You should receive the success message for both search and list requests issued.

 Note the results received in your terminal.
 You may test the webservice endpoints separately by commenting one of them and running thest module from the command line.